-In accordance with authoritative guidance issued by the FASB, the Company has concluded that it operates in one business segment, providing products and services to modernize client information systems.
+The Company has concluded that it operates in one business segment, providing products and services to modernize client information systems.

 Government Contracts

 The Company's sales to departments or agencies of the United States government are subject to audit by the Defense Contract Audit Agency (DCAA), which could result in the renegotiation of amounts previously billed.
 Audits by DCAA were completed through the year ended December 31, 1997.
 No amounts were changed as a result of the audits.
 Since the Company has entered into no cost plus fixed fee contracts since 1997, management is of the opinion that any disallowance of costs for subsequent fiscal years by government auditors, other than amounts already provided, will not materially affect the Company's financial statements.